top of page

 Fultiples

-Fultiples is a two player Tic-Tac-Toe-like game with a numeric twist.
-It is played on 10 x 10 grids and each cell of these grids contains a positive integer (in case you don’t know, positive integers are the numbers you count with: 1, 2, 3, etc.).
+Fultiples is played on 10 x 10 grids and each cell of these grids contains a positive integer (reminder: positive integers are the numbers you count with: 1, 2, 3, etc.).

 I’ve had fun playing Fultiples with several of my students and they enjoy it too.